 Cumulative Re-Order Lead Time (CM ROLT) means the Seller’s MFG ROLT plus raw material and component purchase lead time.

-Non-recurring Re-Order Lead Time (N/R ROLT) means the time, in M-days, required by Seller to manufacture the first unit of a Product and includes CM ROLT appropriate development time as agreed by the Parties.
+Nonrecurring Re-Order Lead Time (N/R ROLT) means the time, in M-days, required by Seller to manufacture the first unit of a Product and includes CM ROLT appropriate development time as agreed by the Parties.

 Table 1 Production Price